wcerfgba/jpreston.xyz/property-graphs-vs-reified-graphset-graphs.md

 date: '2022-03-09'
 last_modified_at: '2022-03-09'
 published: true
+code: true
+note: true
+gallery_img: property-graphs-vs-reified-graphset-graphs.png
+excerpt: |
+  This essay presents some ideas on the limitations of property graphs, and outlines a new, more general model which I call 'reified graphset-graphs'.
 ---

-This [[essay]] presents some ideas on the limitations of property [[graphs]], and outlines a new, more general model which I call 'reified graphset-graphs'.
+This essay presents some ideas on the limitations of property graphs, and outlines a new, more general model which I call 'reified graphset-graphs'.

 * Table of Contents
 {:toc}